 respect the right of others to learn.

 Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents or carers and approach a trusted teacher or a member of the school leadership team.
+Further information about raising a complaint or concern is available in our Complaints Policy.

 Student behavioural expectations

-Behavioural expectations of students, staff and families are grounded in our school’s Statement of Values.
-Student bullying behaviour will be responded to consistently with Example School’sBullying policy.
+Behavioural expectations of students are grounded in our school’s Statement of Values/Student code of conduct.

+Violence, bullying, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with this policy.
+Bullying will be managed in accordance with our Bullying Prevention Policy.

 When a student acts in breach of the behaviour standards of our school community, Toolamba Primary School will institute a staged response, consistent with the Department’s policies on behaviour, discipline and student wellbeing and engagement.
 Where appropriate, parents will be informed about the inappropriate behaviour and the disciplinary action taken by teachers and other school staff.